jschwarzwalder/aws-sdk-php/docs/service/s3-transfer.rst

     $dest = 's3://bucket';
     $manager = new \Aws\S3\Transfer($client, $source, $dest);

-    // Initiate the transfer and get a promise.
+    // Initiate the transfer and get a promise
     $promise = $manager->promise();

-    // Do something when the transfer is complete using the then() method.
+    // Do something when the transfer is complete using the then() method
     $promise->then(function () {
         echo 'Done!';
     });